What Are Group Benefits?

 It's obvious why group benefits are such a draw for job-seekers.
 But, small business owners can make them even more attractive.

 More and more companies are altering their benefits plans to cater to the evolving needs of their employees.
 Small businesses know their employees and communities best.
 City residents have different values and needs than rural community members.
 And, if you're ever unsure you're hitting the mark, do some research.
 Ask your employees and even potential employees what kind of benefits they already enjoy or would like to see offered.

-Offering more options on group benefits has shown to increase participation in them.
-This not only leads to more affordable options for employees, but the small business owners offering them as well.
+Offering more options on group benefits has been shown to increase participation in them.
+This not only leads to more affordable options for employees but the small business owners offering them as well.
 It's a win-win for everyone.